Impacts of Aggregation on Model Diversity and Consumer Utility

-In Section~\ref{sec:helpuser}, we focus on consumer welfare, and demonstrate that the addition of a new model or improvement of an existing model does not necessarily benefit consumers.
-Intuitively, unless consumer choice is perfect, a worse model can ``distract'' a user or router and lead to worse outputs.

-In Sections~\ref{sec:incententry} and~\ref{sec:incentretrain}, we study how the incentives produced by aggregation impact producer incentives.
-If producers seek to increase their likelihood of being selected by the consumer, we show that competition leads to homogenization.
-In contrast, consumer welfare would be maximized by specialization, where different agents invest in improvements on different tasks.
+In Section~\ref{sec:helpuser}, we focus on consumer welfare and demonstrate that the addition of a new model or improvement of an existing model does not necessarily benefit consumers.
+Intuitively, unless consumer choice is perfect, a worse model can ``distract'' a user and lead to worse outputs.
+In Sections~\ref{sec:incententry} and~\ref{sec:incentretrain}, we study how how producer incentives affects consumer utility under aggregation.
+If producers are motivated by winrate (the probability their model is picked), we show that competition leads to homogenization: however, consumer welfare would be maximized by specialization, where different models invest in improvements on different tasks.
 We propose and analyze a mechanism that better aligns producer objectives with consumer welfare.
-We provide a series of experiments in Section~\ref{sec:experiments} to validate our model using benchmark data~\citep{bai2024mt} before concluding in \Cref{sec:conclude}.
+Finally, we include experiments in Section~\ref{sec:experiments} to explore how our results change incentives in real \enquote{markets} of models, before concluding.